Can we be flexible in exercise recommendations to people with MASLD?

 Global NASH/MASH Council (GNC) Meeting at INASL 2025 Annual Conference

 The Global NASH/MASH Council (GNC) convened a highly productive meeting during the 33rd Annual Conference of the Indian National Association for the Study of the Liver (INASL), held August 7–10, 2025, in Chandigarh, India.
 Focusing on the impact of metabolic dysfunction-associated steatotic liver disease (MASLD) and metabolic dysfunction-associated steatohepatitis (MASH) in South and Southeast Asia, the 3.5-hour session brought together leading hepatology experts from across the region.
 Opening remarks were delivered by Professor Ajay Duseja (Secretary General, INASL), Professor Radha K. Dhiman (President, INASL), and Professor Zobair M. Younossi (Chairman, GNC).
 The meeting highlighted the escalating burden of MASLD/MASH and laid the groundwork for expanded regional and global collaboration.
 Discussions are expected to foster impactful partnerships to advance research, increase disease awareness, and improve treatment strategies not only within South and Southeast Asia, but also in other regions represented by the GNC.
+Please follow this link to watch the entire meeting.

 Dimer Diabetes 2025, Bodrum, Turkey (October 26-29)